tagadvance/AWS-Lambda-PHP/README.md

 @see [AWS Lambda Custom Runtime for PHP: A Practical Example](https://aws.amazon.com/blogs/apn/aws-lambda-custom-runtime-for-php-a-practical-example/)

-** I recommend using at least a `t3.small` or `t3a.small` EC2 instance as I ran into memory issues with 1GB ram.
-Adding swap solved the problem but it's easier not have to worry about it.
+*I recommend using at least a `t3.small` or `t3a.small` EC2 instance type.
+Compilation time is greatly reduced and avoids running out of memory.
+You may have to add swap to instances with <= 1GB RAM.*

 ###### Update and Install Dependencies
 ```bash